jarvist/PolaronMobility.jl/docs/src/scientific_discussion.md

 % This introduces two prescriptions for reducing a multi-mode polar lattice to
 % a single ~mean-field~ response.
-% It contains a modern version of the Osaka finite temperature free-energies
+% It contains a modern version of the Ōsaka finite temperature free-energies
 % for use in a variational solution of the Feynman temperature problem.
 % It also includes how to (numerically) do the contour integration to get the
 % DC-response of the polaron developed in Feynman1962.